-When we think of the Netherlands, a few characteristic things come to mind; tulips, windmills, orange cheese and painted clogs to name but a few.
+When we think of the Netherlands, a few characteristic things come to mind: tulips, windmills, orange, cheese and painted clogs to name but a few.
 However, we think there is a nobler Dutch craft that we ought to mention.
 Come with us on a journey into the blue and white world of Dutch Delftware.

-The Time And the Place
+The Time and the Place

 Delft is a Dutch city wedged in between Rotterdam and The Hague, about one hour’s drive south of Amsterdam.
-It numbers approximately 103,000 people and its centre is an unspoilt, pretty grid of miniature bridges and canals.
+It numbers approximately 103,000 people and its centre is an unspoiled, pretty grid of miniature bridges and canals.
 A strip of upright trees line the streets on one side, juxtaposing old, crooked brick houses on the other.

 Nowadays the shops and the city market of Delft are flooded with goods that come in all shapes and sizes.
 Whatever the tourists want, they can get, in the distinguishable blue and white style.
 Yet, to find a characteristic memento of any value, they should direct their search to the one factory still standing.
-Since 1653, The Koninklijke Porceleyne Fles, known as Royal Delft, is the only establishment out of 33 historical workshops, still manufacturing Delftware.
+Since 1653, Koninklijke Porceleyne Fles, known as Royal Delft, is the only establishment out of 33 historical workshops, still manufacturing Delftware.
 Alternatively, for connoisseurs and collectors, there’s the antique market where exquisite 400 year old Delftware can be found.
 As excellent as it is expensive.

 Anyway, we should now travel back in time, to when the production of this well distinguished earthenware began.
 All the way back to the 16th century.